gatsbyjs/gatsby/docs/docs/gatsby-magic.md

 Gatsby provides a few different ways to create HTML pages that hook into its routing system.
 Here are some examples of [how to create pages](https://www.gatsbyjs.org/docs/creating-and-modifying-pages) in Gatsby:

-- In your site’s gatsby-node.js by implementing the API [createPages](https://www.gatsbyjs.org/docs/node-apis/#createPages)
+- In your site’s gatsby-node.js file by implementing the API [createPages](https://www.gatsbyjs.org/docs/node-apis/#createPages)
 - Gatsby core automatically turns React components in src/pages into pages
 - Plugins can also implement createPages and create pages for you